 Also, your stump could grow into another tree.
 Without stump grinding, you would need to constantly prune the stump to stop the tree from growing back.
 Plus, by grinding down the stump, you will have more space for landscaping.
 Want to see for yourself?
 Check out the video below:

 Does your commercial property have an old tree that needs to be removed or a stump that’s in the way?
-The experts at Dare can help you with everything you need to dump the stump and be tree free.
+The experts at Dare can help you with everything you need to be tree free.
 Click the link below and get your quote today.

 *Cover image includes a photo courtesy of Banafsheh Shalchian